warrenli0/cse15l-lab-reports/index.md

 cat: lecture1: Is a directory
 [user@sahara ~]$
 ```
-The output is an error telling me that `lecture1` is a directory, which `cat` can't be used on.
+The output is an error telling me that `lecture1` is a directory, which `cat` can't be used on. <br>

 3. With a path to a file as an argument:
 ```[user@sahara ~/lecture1]$ cat Hello.java